-The outstanding work of MHFA England over the course of the pandemic has been recognised at a special event bringing together the UK’s business community.
+We are delighted to share the news that MHFA England’s incredible work throughout the pandemic has been recognised at a prestigious event which brought together and celebrated the UK’s business community.

-MHFA England’s vision is to improve the mental health of the nation by training one in ten people in mental health awareness and skills.
-MHFA England reinvests its profits to give access to quality mental health training, and this year, it has focused on providing support to the NHS, frontline workers and Black-led organisations.
-MHFA England’s training seeks to create an unshakable belief that we can all talk freely about mental health and seek support when we need it.
+MHFA England has set out to improve the nation’s mental health by training one in ten people in mental health awareness and skills.
+Reinvesting all its profit to provide access to quality mental health training, MHFA England has this year turned its focus towards supporting the NHS, frontline workers and black-led organisations.
+MHFA England’s training aims to promote the belief that we can all speak openly about mental health and seek support when needed.

-At the Social Enterprise Futures event, MHFA England was celebrated along with all the others on the Social Enterprise Roll of Honour, by a session hosted by actor, comedian and director, Chris Addison.
-The Roll of Honour acknowledges those individuals and businesses which, over the course of an extremely challenging year, have demonstrated the strength, passion and resilience which is so characteristic of the social enterprise sector.
-Over 400 nominations were received from those within the social enterprise sector as well as supporters of the sector.
+MHFA England was celebrated at the Social Enterprise Futures Event alongside all the others on the Social Enterprise Roll of Honour in a session hosted by actor, comedian and director, Chris Addison.
+The Social Enterprise Roll of Honour recognises the people and businesses that have demonstrated the strength, passion and resilience that are synonymous with the sector, throughout what had been an incredibly challenging year.
+More than 400 nominations were sent by individuals within the social enterprise sector and their supporters.

-Social enterprises are businesses which trade for a social and/or environmental purpose and have been at the heart of community responses to the COVID-19 pandemic.
-They’ve been doing all they can to keep on serving the communities they are set up to support with many pivoting their business models to do so.
+Social enterprises are businesses that put the interests of people and the planet before profits and this year they have been at the forefront of community response to the Covid-19 pandemic.
+They have been doing everything they can to continue serving the communities they are set up to support, with many adopting new business models in order to do so.

 Commenting on being named as part of the Roll of Honour, Simon Blake, CEO, MHFA England said: